 - Consider shopping at more than one store so that you can get the best deals from each one.

 In addition, I love using money saving apps save on groceries and household supplies.
 Many times they even offer savings on any brand of product such as milk, bread, fruit, diapers and more!
 Here are my favorites:

-- Ibotta (For a limited time, when you sign up you’ll get $10 when you redeem your first offer!)
+- Ibotta (Sign up and get $10 when you redeem your first offer!)

 - Saving Star